-Control for the integrated serial ports, parallel port, floppy drive and secondary IDE hard drive interface is incorporated into a single component, the SMC FDC37C665.
+Control for the integrated serial ports, parallel port, floppy drive and ISA IDE hard drive interface is incorporated into a single component, the SMC FDC37C665.
 This component provides:

-- Two NS16C552-compatible UARTs with send/receive 16 byte FIFO - · Multi-mode bi-directional parallel port - Standard mode; IBM and Centronics compatible - Enhanced Parallel Port (EPP) with BIOS/Driver support - High Speed mode; Enhanced Capabilities Port (ECP) compatible - Industry standard floppy controller with 16 byte data FIFO (2.88 MB floppy support) - Type-F DMA capable secondary IDE interface
+- Two NS16C552-compatible UARTs with send/receive 16 byte FIFO - Multi-mode bi-directional parallel port - Standard mode; IBM and Centronics compatible - Enhanced Parallel Port (EPP) with BIOS/Driver support - High Speed mode; Extended Capabilities Port (ECP) compatible - Industry standard floppy controller with 16 byte data FIFO (2.88 MB floppy support) - IDE hard disk decode and chip select

 Header pins located near the back of the board allow cabling to use these interfaces.
-The serial ports can be enabled as COM1, COM2, or disabled.
-The parallel port can be configured via Setup as normal, extended, or disabled.
+The serial ports can be set to various addresses or disabled.
+The parallel port can be configured via the Setup program for various addresses or disabled, and can be set as bi-directional or output only when enabled.